 When you design your garden, remember green is also a color; mix different shades together to make a memorable garden without relying on a circus of bright flowers.
 In this shady corner, tall cinnamon ferns tower over a subtle bed of white-flower tiarella, giving the space a sophisticated yet restful look.
 Cinnamon fern gets its name from the cinnamon-color fibers found near the frond bases.

 You don't have to live in the tropics to enjoy the big, bold blooms of hibiscus.
 These tropical beauties have a variety of cold-hardy relatives that prefer life in the north.
 Hardy hibiscus is easy to care for, often growing 6 feet tall in one season and producing dinner-plate-size flowers in the late summer and fall.
 They'll die back to the ground each winter, but pop back up when the temperatures soar in the early summer.
-In this garden, 'Luna Red' hardy hibiscus and Delphinium elatum are a stunning pair.
+In this garden, this red-flowered hibiscus makes a stunning pair with Delphinium elatum.

 The majority of perennials come in solid colors, but some offer varieties with bicolor blooms.
 Bearded iris, peony, coreopsis, Gaillardia, and phlox are just some examples of perennials with bicolor options.
 And, by selecting bicolor varieties, you'll double the color in your beds and borders.
-In this spring border it takes just two plants -- purple allium and bicolor bearded iris -- to create a tapestry of bloom.
+In this spring border, it just takes purple allium and bicolor bearded iris to create a tapestry of bloom.

 The crowning glory of any landscape, flowering vines will quickly smother a fence or arbor in color.
 But left unchecked, some vines, such as trumpet vine or wisteria, may smother perennials growing nearby.
 Clematis, on the other hand, only grows 5-10 feet tall making it an ideal partner for perennial flowers.
 This sun-loving vine also comes in a wide variety of flower shapes and colors so you have plenty of options for any style of garden.
 In this border, 'Jackmanii' clematis and 'Harvest Moon' coneflower are a feast for the eyes.